rimmesbe/TicTacToe/README.md

 To Run tests:
-1)make sure driver code at end of models/game.rb is commented out "\n" 2)make sure you have rspec version 3.3.2
+1)make sure driver code at end of models/game.rb is commented out <br>
+2)make sure you have rspec version 3.3.2
 3)run spec folder from console